wix-incubator/ui-autotools/README.md

     }
 });

-// You can also add resources to simulations (currently only used by Snap) myComponentMetadata.addSim({
-    title: 'image_sim',
-    props: {
-        src: './test-image.jpg'
-    },
-    staticResources: [
-        {
-            mimeType: 'image/jpeg',
-            url: 'test-image.jpg',
-            path: 'src/my-comp/test-image.jpg'
-        }
-    ]
-});

-// If you want to use the "snap" tool, this method must be called.
-Currently, the snap
-// tool relies on Stylable
 myComponentMetadata.exportInfo = {
   path: 'src/my-comp/my-comp',                          // the path to your component, relative to the root, and without file extension
   exportName: 'MyComp',                                 // the name under which you export your component